collectiveaccess/CollectiveAccessManual/providence/user/dataModelling/profiles/Profiles.md

 title: Profiles
 ---

+# Installation Profiles

-# Definition and Purpose of a Profile
+## Definition and Purpose of a Profile

 An installation profile is a document that tells CollectiveAccess how to set up various aspects of the system at the time of its installation.